Royal Caribbean Extends Operations Suspension Due to Coronavirus (revised)

 The coronavirus pandemic, compelled Royal Caribbean Cruises Ltd. RCL to extend the halt of global cruise operations — Royal Caribbean International, Celebrity Cruises and Azamara Club Cruises.

 However, the company is providing guests with the flexibility of receiving full credit fare that can be transferred to a future sailing date in 2020 or 2021, in a program called Cruise with Confidence.
-It also offers confidence to its customers by allowing cancellations 48 hours prior to any sailing.
+It also offers confidence to its customers by allowing cancellations 48 hours prior to any sailing through September 1, 2020.

 The coronavirus outbreak, which is spreading at an alarming rate, infected more than 800,000 people worldwide and the death toll has crossed 42,000.
 Notably, the company’s decision is in sync with the unpredictable circumstances evolving from the global crisis.